 This Arduino Simulator is different from all the other simulators.
 If you don’t have components like sensors, LEDs..., then this program will simulate the components for you.
 You need a real Arduino board for testing your programs with your computer and just change some codes to work with the simulator components.

 You can drag and drop the components in a worksheet and you can draw everything you want around it.
 It is also possible to load a background into the worksheet.
 You can also combine simulated inputs/outputs from the pc and real Arduino IO, now you have made a little HMI (Human Machine Interface).

-The Simulator has a lot of components that are required to test your projects, we have even been able to integrate more parts into this simulator.
+The Simulator has a lot of components that are available to test your projects, we have even been able to integrate more parts into this simulator than ever before.
 If you want a specific sensor then we can build this for you in our simulator.